 - If you need assistance, please e-mail your questions to email@example.com.
 We will get back to you as soon as possible.

-AHCA/NCAL has created this course to assist providers to recruit and train temporary staff during the national emergency caused by the coronavirus pandemic.
-Federal and/or state requirements may need to be waived to permit individuals under this training program in your location.
+AHCA/NCAL has created these courses to assist providers to recruit and train temporary staff during the national emergency caused by the coronavirus pandemic.
+While the federal government has issued a blanket waiver for such temporary nurse aides, state requirements may need to be waived to permit individuals under this training program in your location.
 Employers should check with their state survey agencies and their state occupational licensing agencies, where applicable, to ensure individuals trained under this program are permitted to assist with care in your location.

 |Access Date||Quiz Result||Score||Actions|